anshul-031/FaceMatch/README.md

 # Face Match API

-A Next.js application that uses Google's Gemini 1.5 Flash model to compare faces in images and determine if they belong to the same person.
+A Next.js application that uses AWS Rekognition to compare faces in images and determine if they belong to the same person.

 ## Setup